JoeParrinello/parrinello.me/README.md

 parrinello.me
 =============

-My New Personal Website, built on Express, AngularJS and Node.js
+My New Personal Website, built on AngularJS